mbestavros/browser-power-hour/README.md

 `browser-power-hour` aims to provide a tool to gather data in support of answers to those questions.

+> _(Alternative, more biased motivation: "I like Firefox on Android.
+I know it probably won't be quite as good as Chrome, a browser made by Google for Google's operating system, especially when running on Google's own Tensor chips... but is it actually materially, measurably worse?
+Can I test that?")_

 ## How does it work?

 The benchmark utilizes ADB to perform an automated suite of general browser actions for a set of browser apps: